skanwal/GATK-CaseStudy/Data/Readme.md

 # GATK-CaseStudy

-GATK Variant Calling Workflow using Galaxy, CWL and Cpipe
+GATK Variant Calling Workflow using Galaxy, CWL and Cpipe The data used in this case study is provided via a cloud container as detailed below becasue of size limitation of git repository.

 ## Data Availability:
 1. The data used in this analysis can be downloaded from the Cloud container: https://swift.rc.nectar.org.au:8888/v1/AUTH_377/Paper-Data.
 2. This container will display the directory structure and names of all the files included in it such as: